-We interviewed some of our colleagues ahead of 21st May declared by the United Nations to be the World Day for Cultural Diversity for Dialogue and Development.
+We interviewed some of our colleagues ahead of 21st May the UN's World Day for Cultural Diversity for Dialogue and Development.

 “Cultural diversity is a driving force of development, not only with respect to economic growth, but also as a means of leading a more fulfilling intellectual, emotional, moral and spiritual life.
 Cultural diversity is an asset that is indispensable for poverty reduction and the achievement of sustainable development”.